swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 - Update of logotype, fixes of typos and reference list.

+- Section 2.3.2.1, "Extended Authentication Information", was added.

 **Changes between version 1.0 and version 1.1:**

 - Removed the requirement to store "personnummer" or "samordningsnummer".
 - Updated standards references to remove old deprecated standards and replace them with the currently published documents.
 - Specified optional support for using semantics identifiers in accordance with ETSI EN 319 412-1 to specify that the serialNumber attribute contains a Swedish "personnummer" or "samordningsnummer", Provisional ID or eIDAS person identifier.
 - Added requirement to specify ETSI policy identifiers.
 - Fix of invalid links for SKV704 and SKV707.